-PhD title: Evolution of structural disparity in the Cetacea (PhD submitted July 2012)
+PhD title: Evolution of structural disparity in the Cetacea (Graduated may 2012)

 Biological diversity is often expressed as the number of species present in a given area, or at any given point in time (taxonomic diversity).
 However, biodiversity can be quantified in various other ways as well, such as variation in morphology (disparity), or the number of ecological niches occupied by the members of any given group of organisms.